varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 If you name any of your storage backend "Transient" it will be used for transient (short lived) objects.
 By default Varnish would use an unlimited malloc backend for this.

+Varnish will consider an object short lived if the TTL is below the parameter "shortlived".